Art therapy life coach, artist, photographer, designer—Gina believes that the purpose of the arts is to enrich and heal lives.

 Step 7: Dry and Paint Your Work

 You can use a hairdryer to help speed the initial drying time (but NOT a heat gun).
 After about an hour, your figure is set enough to paint with acrylic.
-You can dry brush, highlight, accent, etc. In approximately 48 hours, your figurine will be hard; it is fully cured in about 2 weeks.
+You can dry brush, highlight, accent, etc. In approximately 48 hours, your figurine will be hard; it is fully cured in about two weeks.
 If you have painted it with acrylic paint and plan to put it outside, a coating of Paverpol Varnish is recommended.

 My Paverpol Journey